solana-foundation/solana-improvement-documents/0004-bankless-leader.md

 ### Impact on Clients

-The same fee account can be reused many times in the same block until it is called by system program, or it is passed to a instruction aloneside system program.
+The same fee account can be reused many times in the same block until it is called by system program, or it is passed to a instruction alongside system program.

 Clients that transmit a large number of transactions per second should use a